AdobeDocs/commerce-merchant-services.en/help/catalog-service/installation.md

 ## Endpoints

-Catalog Service has two endpoints available for onboarding:
+[!DNL Catalog Service] has two endpoints available for onboarding:

 - Sandbox (https://catalog-service-sandbox.adobe.io/graphql) - used for testing and validation before going live
 - Production (https://catalog-service.adobe.io/graphql)- used for live traffic for Commerce merchants and websites